pickifyappsupport/pickify-app/support/index.md

 ## Frequently asked questions

+### How much does Pickify cost?

+Pickify is a paid app with a free trial in front of it.
+You get **3 days of the complete app, free** — every mode, every setting, every prize case, nothing held back.
+When those three days are up, Pickify locks until you unlock it with a **single one-time payment**.
+That payment is the whole price: there is no subscription, no monthly fee, no second purchase, and nothing inside the app costs extra afterwards.

+### Will I be charged automatically when the trial ends?

+No. Nothing can charge you automatically, because there is no subscription to renew — the trial is not a billing arrangement, and there is nothing to cancel.
+When the three days are up the app simply asks whether you want to unlock it, and if you never tap Unlock you are never charged a penny.

-### I paid for Premium but my features are locked
+### I paid but Pickify is still locked

+Tap **Restore Purchase** — it is on the unlock screen, and in Pickify's settings.
-Open Pickify's settings and tap **Restore Purchase**.
-Pickify Premium is a one-time purchase tied to your Apple Account, so it restores on any device signed in with the same account, at no extra cost.
+The unlock is tied to your Apple Account, so it comes back on any device signed in with the same account, at no extra cost.

-If restoring does not work, make sure you are signed into the App Store with the same Apple Account you used to buy, then email us.
+If restoring does not work, make sure you are signed into the App Store with the Apple Account you used to buy, then email us.

-### What does Pickify Premium include?

-A single one-time payment — no subscription — that unlocks:

-- **Premium themes** — the full set of skins for every mode
-- **Unlimited spins** — pick as many times as you like
-- **Exclusive modes** — special modes and content
-- **Ad-free** — though Pickify has never shown an advert to anyone

-There are no monthly fees and no hidden charges.
-If a free trial is offered, you can cancel any time before it ends and you will not be charged.
+### I started the trial and reinstalled — can I get another 3 days?

+No. The trial is recorded against your Apple Account rather than on the device, so deleting and reinstalling brings back the same trial rather than a new one.

 ### How do I get a refund?